 Pictures of the Best Outdoor Christmas Decorations That Use Greenery

 You've probably heard of the "War on Christmas," but there's another type of battle brewing every holiday season that draws less attention in the press.
-I'm talking about the struggle between those who prefer outdoor Christmas decorations comprised of greenery, pinecones, berries, etc., on the one hand, versus those who like inflatable decorations, blow-mold figures, Christmas light displays, and other ornaments that "show up," on the other.
+I'm talking about the struggle between those who prefer outdoor Christmas decorations comprised of greenery, pinecones, berries, etc. (such as kissing balls), on the one hand, versus those who like inflatable decorations, blow-mold figures, Christmas light displays, and other ornaments that "show up," on the other.